 4. Margaret Walker, born 15 Sept 1826 Polmont, died Glasgow 30 Oct 1904

-This Margaret Walker went on to marry the plumber James Bennett in June 1849.
+This is the Margaret Walker who went on to marry the plumber James Bennett in June 1849.

 The three Bennett brothers had been born to yet another William Bennett (1831-1900) and Margaret Walker.
 Her family came from Polmont in Stirlingshire.
 She was born in 1826 and died in 1904.
 They married in June 1849 in Glasgow.
 He was a plumber in Glasgow and she was described as residing there.
 Margaret’s minister from Polmont made the journey to marry them.
 They had a son called James the next year in Glasgow but then there is a gap until 1856 and another up to 1860.
 That raises the question of whether there were other children undiscovered as yet, possibly also born in Ireland.
 However the three Bennetts were certainly in Glasgow in 1851, living at 86 South Wellington Street.